MicrosoftDocs/Viva/Viva/engage/manage-yammer-groups/create-a-dynamic-group.md

 # Create a dynamic group in Viva Engage

-Dynamic groups update automatically as people join, leave, or move within your organization, whenever the user's Azure Active Directory attributes are updated.
-Dynamic groups work well for large organizations where people change teams, roles, and locations often.
-Dynamic groups can be created based on a variety of attributes, including role, geography, and department.
+When a user's Azure Active Directory attributes are updated within your organization, dynamic groups update automatically.
+Dynamic groups work well for large organizations where people frequently change teams, roles, and locations.
+You can create dynamic groups based on various attributes, including role, geography, and department.

 ## Requirements